Colm Tóibín: Lecturing

 Tóibín has been a visiting professor at Stanford University, The University of Texas at Austin and Princeton University.
 He has also lectured at several other universities, including Middlebury College, Boston College, New York University, Loyola University Maryland, and The College of the Holy Cross.
 In 2017 he lectured in Athens, Georgia as the University of Georgia Chair for Global Understanding.
 He was a professor of creative writing at the University of Manchester, succeeding Martin Amis in that post, and currently teaches at Columbia University.

 Commenting on the absence of gay students from his lectures, Tóibín said: "Whatever aura I have, it's not as a gay guru—I'm not Edmund White.
 'My mother's reading your book'—I get that a lot".

 In 2015, ahead of a referendum on marriage in Ireland, Tóibín delivered a talk titled "The Embrace of Love: Being Gay in Ireland Now" in Trinity Hall, featuring Roger Casement's diaries, the work of Oscar Wilde, John Broderick, Kate O'Brien, and Senator David Norris's 1980s High Court battles.

 He was appointed Chancellor of the University of Liverpool in 2017.

 Publishing imprint

 Tóibín founded the Dublin-based publishing imprint, Tuskar Rock Press, with his agent Peter Straus.
-He set up the imprint especially so he could publish the then unknown Hungarian writer László Krasznahorkai, who is a "friend" of Tóibin's who went on to win the 2025 Nobel Prize in Literature.
+He set up the imprint especially so he could publish the then unknown Hungarian writer László Krasznahorkai, who went on to win the 2025 Nobel Prize in Literature.